 Whereas in macrophages infected by Mycobacterium tuberculosis, the expression of LL-37 increased at high glucose concentrations.
 The mycobacterium was not eliminated.
 So this could be attributed to the immunomodulatory effect of cathelicidin.
 However, more studies are needed to determine the role of cathelicidin in DBT2 during infection by M. tuberculosis.
 Other studies have shown the importance of the part of vitamin D. This is for the induction of AMP in healthy individuals or DBT2.

 Some patients with DBT2 have lower expression of the vitamin D receptor (VDR).
 This activity translates into lower production of HBD-2 and LL-37.
-In addition, increasing the dose of vitamin D induces an increase in VDR, which leads to a rise in both HBD-2 and LL-37, thus eliminating intracellular bacteria.
+In addition, increasing the vitamin D induces an increase in VDR, which leads to a rise in both HBD-2 and LL-37, thus eliminating intracellular bacteria.

 Other groups found similar results in finding a decrease in vitamin D concentration and cathelicidin in patients with DBT2.
 There is an association with the production of IFN- ?, IL-4 and IL-17.